Advanced NLP Pipelines at Scale

 1. Introduction: From Text to Meaning

-Processing human language at scale is one of the most difficult engineering tasks.
-Unlike image pixels or sensor logs, language is infinitely recursive and highly ambiguous.
-A single word like “bank” can mean a financial institution, a river edge, or a flight maneuver.
+Processing human language at scale is one of the most difficult engineering tasks available.
+Unlike image pixels (which are fixed-grid integers) or sensor logs (structured floats), language is infinitely recursive, highly ambiguous, and deeply context-dependent.
+A single word like “bank” can mean a financial institution, a river edge, or a flight maneuver, and the only way to know is by looking at the words around it.

 Advanced NLP Pipelines are the architectural solution to this complexity.
-Instead of one giant model, we use a series of specialized components (Tokenizers, POS Taggers, NER models, Sentiment Rankers) coordinated by an orchestrator.
+Instead of one giant model trying to do everything (the LLM approach, which is slow and expensive), production systems use a cascade of specialized components, Tokenizers, Part-of-Speech Taggers, Named Entity Recognizers, and Relation Extractors, coordinated by a DAG (Directed Acyclic Graph) orchestrator.

 2. The Functional Requirements of an NLP Factory